Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 What affirmations might you adopt to remind you that you are a good person, worthy of love and belonging? | Are there people or activities that make you feel left out and consistently bring down your spirits? |

-How can you be sure to prevent feelings of shame from limiting your future life? | Who can you talk to about any unresolved feelings of shame you may be carrying, so that you can unburden yourself for good? |
+How can you be sure to prevent feelings of shame from limiting your future life? | Who can you talk to about any unresolved feelings of shame?
+Is there someone you trust who can help you unburden yourself for good? |

 So, what do you think about Week 5?